- Thayne M. McCulloh, D. Phil., President of Gonzaga University

 - Explore Gonzaga admission requirements.

-- For additional questions about admission and scholarships to Gonzaga contact Zucel Aguilar in the Office of Admission at 509-313-6576 or firstname.lastname@example.org.
+- Contact us for additional questions about admission and scholarships at firstname.lastname@example.org.

 - We encourage you to visit campus!
 Tours in Spanish are available by request.